ChrisEmpire/EVARIS-OS/README 2ndFeb.md

-# evaris-os
+# EVARIS
 README as of 2nd Feb, 2020.

-We, Team Klestron, are proud to present you EVARIS, an app launcher that launches educational tools and which is meant to be used by teachers and students for making teaching a better place.
+We, Team Klestron, are proud to present you EVARIS, an app launcher that launches educational tools and which is meant to be used by teachers and students for making teaching better.

-All EVARIS files are stored here.
-I'm not that experienced in coding so I also post sample projects here.
+Note: There's no APPINSTALLER.sh currently for the master branch.
+It is in the development branch.

-The help you can do to make this project grow strong is to make useful changes in the code.
-That's all I want from you guys.
+Suggestions for better code is highly appreciated :)

 The packages that EVARIS will have are: